Possessing productivity and organizational skills will give you an advantage in living a life of fulfillment and extraordinary achievements.

 27. 23 Anti-Procrastination Habits: How to Stop Being Lazy and Overcome Your Procrastination by S.J.
 Scott

-This book will show you how to create an action plan and actually get things done on time, every time!
-You will learn how to prioritize which tasks are worth your time and effort, and which can be shelved for later.
-Highly recommended anti-procrastination and anti-laziness guidebook.
+23 Anti-Procrastination Habits will show you how to create an action plan and actually get things done on time, every time!
+You will learn how to prioritize which tasks are worth your time and effort and which can be shelved for later.
+It is a highly recommended anti-procrastination and anti-laziness guidebook.

 28. The Desire Map: A Guide to Creating Goals with Soul by Danielle LaPorte

 In The Desire Map: A Guide to Creating Goals with Soul, leearn to clarify what is truly important to you and what you want in life.
 This clarity enables you to shape your life in a way that brings you genuine joy and fulfillment.